flatiron-labs/book-club/the-managers-path/ch-6-managing-multiple-teams.md

 - Low level of detail
 - Low engery
 - Shifting tasks/priorities (too beholden to whims of customer)
+- Low curiosity

 ## Challenging Situations

 - How to say no?
-  - Yes and
+  - "Yes and"
+  	- Not just for improv!
   - Create a policy
+  	- Define the cost of saying yes
+  	- Stop repeating yourself
   - "Help me help you"
+  - Appeal to resourcing (time and budget)
-  - Blame budget
+  	- Seems risky?
+  	- Don't default to "not right now"
+  - Work as a team
   	- Echo and amplify
 - Don't say "maybe"